 I agree, there isn’t a lot there and right in the middle of the country it’s relatively flat, quiet, rural and filled with fields of crops.
 You often pass towns where the population reads under 1,000 – you know, where if you blink, you might miss it.

 But there is something incredibly serene and beautiful about Iowa.
 The rich green scenery and rolling hills provide a simplistic beauty to its coupled silence.
 You can see sunsets for miles – there’s a 360 degree view everywhere you turn.
-Silos, red barns, swaying corn or soybeans silhouette against the sky dotted with puffy clouds or on those good days, robin’s egg blue stretches for miles
+Silos, red barns, swaying corn and soybeans silhouette against the sky dotted with puffy clouds.
+On those good days, it’s robin’s egg blue sky that stretches for miles

 Photo via, Des Moines Photo Blog; Ankeny, Iowa Sunset